How to Stop A Neutered Cat From Spraying

 You should also try to limit any stress factors where possible.
 New people, new pets or even changes in your home such as decorating may all cause kitty stress.

-Using a FELIWAY CLASSIC Diffuser in the areas where your cat spends the most time, can also reinforce a calming home environment for your kitty and help to correct behaviors such as urinary marking by creating a calm comfortable atmosphere.
+Using a FELIWAY Optimum Diffuser in the areas where your cat spends the most time, can also reinforce a calming home environment for your kitty and help to correct behaviors such as urinary marking by creating a calm comfortable atmosphere.
 Applying FELIWAY CLASSIC Spray to places where your cat has sprayed will also help to reduce stress, and stop your cat from returning to sprayed areas.

 Together, you and your cat can create a calm, happy environment!